Chemistry: Generation 2+ LICA

-AKCEA-APOCIII-LRx is a Generation 2+ ligand-conjugated antisense (LICA) drug designed to inhibit the production of apoC-III for patients who are at risk for cardiometabolic disease due to elevated triglyceride levels.
+IONIS-APOCIII-LRx, formerly known as AKCEA-APOCIII-LRx, is a ligand-conjugated (LICA) investigational antisense medicine designed to inhibit the production of apoC-III for patients who are at risk for cardiometabolic disease due to elevated triglyceride levels.
 ApoC-III is a protein produced in the liver that regulates triglyceride metabolism in the blood and is an independent cardiovascular risk factor.
 People with elevated triglycerides are at increased risk for cardiovascular disease and for type 2 diabetes.
 People with severely elevated triglycerides, such as people with familial chylomicronemia syndrome (FCS), are at high risk for acute pancreatitis and other serious conditions.
 ApoC-III is also the target of WAYLIVRA, the first approved medicine for patients with FCS.

 About ApoC-III and Triglycerides